wilfredinni/coo/README.md

 ## The Twitter API

-AutoTweet is written using the [Python Twitter](https://github.com/bear/python-twitter) wrapper, and through `AutoTweet.api` you gain access to all of his models:
+Coo is written using the [Python Twitter](https://github.com/bear/python-twitter) wrapper, and through `Coo.api` you gain access to all of his models:

 ```python
 # get your followers